01254 233369

 English

-In Spring 2, we will be reading Lost in the Toy Museum as our literacy focus.
-We will develop our key reading and writing skills based around the book.
+This term we will be learning all about the authors Debi Gliori and Beatrix Potter.
+We will develop our key reading and writing skills based around the book, Peter Rabbit - The Raddish Robber.
 You can access the Key Learning Skills required in year one, for reading and writing, in the documents below.

 image